 Assistant Professor of Chemical Engineering, by courtesy, of Civil and Environmental Engineering and Center Fellow, by courtesy, at the Woods Institute for the Environment

 BioReimagining liquid waste streams as resources can lead to recovery of valuable products and more efficient, less costly approaches to reducing harmful discharges to the environment.
 Pollutants in effluent streams can be captured and used as valuable inputs to other processes.
 For example, municipal wastewater contains resources like energy, water, nutrients, and metals.
 The Tarpeh Lab develops and evaluates novel approaches to resource recovery from “waste” waters at several synergistic scales: molecular mechanisms of chemical transport and transformation; novel unit processes that increase resource efficiency; and systems-level assessments that identify optimization opportunities.
 We employ understanding of electrochemistry, separations, thermodynamics, kinetics, and reactor design to preferentially recover resources from waste.
 We leverage these molecular-scale insights to increase the sustainability of engineered processes in terms of energy, environmental impact, and cost.

 Obayashi Professor in the School of Engineering, Emeritus

 BioTatum's teaching interests are construction engineering and technical construction.
 His research focuses on construction process knowledge and integration and innovation in construction.

 Associate Professor of Earth System Science and, by courtesy, of Civil and Environmental Engineering

 Current Research and Scholarly InterestsPhysical oceanography; theory and numerical modeling of the ocean circulation; dynamics of ocean fronts and vortices; upper ocean processes; air-sea interaction.

-Program Manager, Woods Institute
+Manager, Policy & Engagement Team (CA), Woods Institute

 The Dean and Virginia Morrison Professor of Population Studies